MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/record/record-loadfields-method.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # Record.LoadFields Method
-Accesses the table's corresponding data source and loads out the specified fields.
+Accesses the table's corresponding data source and loads the values of the specified fields on the record.

 ## Syntax